visual-framework/vf-core/components/vf-stack/README.md

 This can be used to set the flow of child components.
 Some (and soon all) `vf-core` components will come without any margin spacing (this is to avoid adding margins where it is not needed).

-You can add the `vf-stack` class name to existing containers or containers you create yourself in your codebase.
+You can add the `vf-stack` class name to existing containers (like `vf-content`) or containers you create yourself in your codebase.

+Note: `vf-grid` (1.0.0) and `embl-grid` (2.0.1) now automaticaly add gaps to their child elements as needed.
+So you should not use `vf-stack` alongside these.

 ## Install